----Chief Executive
+- 4.1 The County Council will conduct its activities in a manner which promotes high ethical standards and good behaviour which will foster openness, support and mutual respect.
+The following policies and protocols have been established and will be kept under review to assist the County Council in maintaining this culture:-

+- Members' Code of Conduct (incorporating the general principles of public life)

+- Officers' Standards of Conduct Procedure

+- Local / National Teachers' Code of Conduct

+- Protocol on Officer/Member relations and communications

+- Code of Conduct for Planning

+- Ethical Behaviour Statement

+- Council

+- Leader

-- •
+- Chief Executive

 - Protocol re the role of the Leader and Chief Executive Officer in the ethical framework

 - Ethical Standards & Decision Making Training for Officers and Members

 - Twice yearly Standards Bulletins, circulated to Members, Officers, certain other authorities and published on the Council's website

 - Member and Officer Registers of Interests

 - Member and Officer Registers of Gifts and Hospitality

 - ICT Code of Practice and Protocols on ICT use for Members and Officers

 - Whistleblowing Policy

 - Counter Fraud Strategy

-- Anti-Money Laundering and Terrorist Financing Policy
+- Anti-Money Laundering Policy

-- Equality and Diversity Policy Statement
+- Equality, and Diversity and Inclusion Policy Statement

-- Communication Strategy to support 2020 North Yorkshire
+- Communication Strategy to support the Beyond 2020 Programme

 - Engagement Promise

 - Partnership Governance guidance

-- Procurement Strategy and training

 - Information Governance Policy and Framework

 - Corporate Complaints Procedure

+- Guidance Note for Councillors and Officers on Outside Bodies

+- Modern Slavery Statement

+- Procurement Framework and Supply Chain Resilience Board to implement a managed corporate approach with supply chains including financial assistance where appropriate.

-- Guidance Note for Councillors and Officers on Outside Bodies - Modern Slavery Statement - 4.2 In addition, the County Council will ensure that systems and processes for financial administration, financial control and protection of the authority's resources and assets are designed in conformity with appropriate ethical standards and monitor their continuing effectiveness in practice.
-This includes compliance with CIPFA's Statement on the Role of the Chief Financial Officer in Local Government (2015). - 4.3 The aim is to develop a set of shared values which will underpin an ethos of good governance.
+- 4.2 In addition, the County Council will ensure that systems and processes for financial administration, financial control and protection of the authority's resources and assets are designed in conformity with appropriate ethical standards and monitor their continuing effectiveness in practice.
+This includes compliance with CIPFA's Statement on the Role of the Chief Financial Officer in Local Government (2015).

+- 4.3 The aim is to develop a set of shared values which will underpin an ethos of good governance.
 This will be further supported by compliance with legislation, Procedure Rules and all relevant professional standards. - 4.4 The County Council has established a Standards Committee to discharge its responsibilities for promoting and maintaining high standards of Member conduct.
 The Standards Committee meets twice yearly and as required.
 It develops initiatives to promote high ethical standards, is involved in ensuring the training of all Members on standards, and determines any complaints that Members may have breached the Members' Code of Conduct referred to it by the Monitoring Officer.
-The Committee also has a role in assisting, where requested, in the designation and handling of persistent and/or vexatious complaints/complainants. - 4.5 Where the County Council works in partnership it will continue to uphold its own ethical standards, as well as acting in accordance with the partnership's shared values and aspirations.
+The Committee also has a role in assisting, where requested, in the designation and handling of persistent and/or vexatious complaints/complainants. - 4.5 Where the County Council works in partnership it will continue to uphold its own ethical standards, as well as acting in accordance with the partnership's shared values and aspirations. - 4.6 Where the Council has established owned/controlled companies it will put appropriate governance arrangements in place including a governance framework and a register of interests.

-Core Principle B : Ensuring openness and comprehensive stakeholder engagement
+Core Principle B: Ensuring openness and comprehensive stakeholder engagement